Health and Safety

 What can I do to reduce the risk of contracting COVID-19?

 Everyone should continue to follow fundamental safety practices that include wearing face masks, practicing social distancing, observing good hand hygiene practices and staying at home if feeling unwell.

 What safety measures have been put in place by staff cleaning the schools?

 All staff wear full PPE (Personal Protective Equipment) and follow a strict process of regular hand washing, replacing disposable items and social distancing.
 Each cleaning staff member undergoes a compulsory temperature check at their accommodation.

 How are cleaning and support staff transported between their accommodation and schools?

 Staff buses are used to transport staff, with an increased cleaning and disinfection regime in place for staff buses using approved disinfectants.
-Buses are currently operating at reduced capacity to meet social distancing requirements.
 Cleaning staff are temperature checked upon leaving the company accommodation, prior to entering the bus.